tohojo/flent/doc/options.rst

    Figure DPI.
 Used when saving plots to raster format files.

+.. option:: --fallback-layout

+   Use the fallback layout engine (tight_layout built in to matplotlib).
+Use this if text is cut off on saved figures.
+The downside to the fallback engine is that the size of the figure (as specified by :option:`--figure-width` and :option:`--figure-height`) is no longer kept constant.)

 .. option:: --no-matplotlibrc

    Don’t load included matplotlibrc values.
 Use this if autodetection of custom